 Also making the rounds at our house are the Princess in Black books by Shannon Hale, which have been a smash hit with Bee, who more and more has her nose stuck in a book, and the Lloyd Alexander Prydain Chronicles, which were fantastic read alouds (I think I mentioned them in the last book blog--sorry if I did and there's a repeat).
 The best part about reading a series is that when you finish one book, you know exactly what you want to read next!
 And sometimes what you want to read next has international princesses and a monster who needs a bath (Princess in Black) or an enchanted princess and a hairy sidekick who needs a bath (Prydain Chronicles).
 Never mind, it sounds like these are pretty much the same series.
 Kidding!
 They could not be more different but are both funny and engaging and full of happiness.

-Car time reading--when you know she's crossed
+Car time reading--when you know she's crossed into really being my daughter. |

 On a personal front, I plowed through Save the Cat!
 Writes a Novel thanks to a friend telling me it would fix all my writing issues (I think she may be overly optimistic, but it has been helpful).
 If you're a writer and need a jumping off point or just somewhere that will help you think about basic structure and plotting, this may be worth your time.
 I'll let you know if I ever get published again.
 Ha!

-And then call me and offer to buy it off us...
+Please note the beautiful RV reflected in my sunglasses.
+And then call me and offer to buy it off us... preferably for an obscene amount of money. |

-And then there are the books that are just good for your soul.
-I already mentioned Andrew Murray's Abide in Christ.
-When I finished it, I moved onto The Storm-Tossed Family by Russell Moore.
+The Storm-Tossed Family by Russell Moore.
 I'm still getting little snippets of that one in the mornings before the kids get up, and so far, it's been really thought provoking.
 I keep sending the Man snippets of quotes.
-I did pause in reading it, though, to plow through Anjuli Paschall's Stay which had some really excellent lines about relationships and gifting.
-You can tell she's naturally a blogger as the chapters are short and easy to digest quickly.
+I did pause in reading it, though, to plow through Anjuli Paschall's

 Reading good books helps my brain not turn to mush.